 What are Soybean Sprouts?

-Soybean Sprouts are low in calories and high in vitamin C, fiber, and folate.
-They help with digestion, fight cancer, and are good for improving eyesight, heart health, and stabilizing your metabolism.
+Health benefits of Soybean Sprouts: high in vitamin C, fiber, and folate.
+They help with digestion, fight cancer, and improve eyesight, heart health, and metabolism.
 They also contain anti-aging benefits.

 Ingredients:

-- Short Grain Rice.
-For best texture, use short grain rice which is smaller and plumper.
+- Rice.
+For best results, use short grain rice.
 The texture of short grain rice is very pleasing in this dish — sticky and slightly firm and chewy.
 Medium grain rice can also work but I don’t recommend long grain.
 It will be too fluffy and soft.

-- OLD Kimchi.
-Old kimchi is very sour and acidic.
+- Kimchi.
+Use old kimchi, if you can.
 When cooked down, it becomes caramelized, mellow, and deeply delicious.
 Don’t use fresh, new kimchi for this recipe — it won’t taste the same.

 - Soy sauce.
 Adds lots of umami flavor and depth.